 Follow her on Twitter at @kristyace.

-Scheduled to lead #SeptWritingChallenge (September 2014)
+Leader of #SeptWritingChallenge (September 2014)

 Samantha Garman has a B.A. in Playwriting from the College of Charleston.
 Her playwriting professor lovingly nicknamed her “a female Woody Allen” due to her witty, snappy dialogue.
 After college, she moved to New York and has lived in almost every borough before settling in Brooklyn with her husband.
 She has written two historical romances and one contemporary romance.
 In the fall, she plans to release her fourth book entitled Dandelion Dreams.
 You can learn more about her books on her website.
 She loves golden retrievers, plaid shirts and single malt scotch.
 She can’t wait for Diana Gabaldon’s Outlander series to air on Starz.
 Her favorite books include (but are not limited to) The River Why, The Catcher in the Rye, the Darkfever series, and The Clan of the Cavebear series.
 Ask her anything, even weird stuff.
 She likes that.